 - Data stored at the University of Edinburgh and managed by Information Services.

-- 20GB DataSync storage with the ability to connect to your personal or group share on the RDM DataStore.
+- 20GB DataSync storage with the ability to connect to any amount of your personal or group share on the RDM DataStore

 - File sharing with colleagues anywhere.